onzag/itemize/docs/tutorials/airbnb/09-deployment.md

 There's a way to access our full blown development build while losing SSR functionality and image loading capacities since the domain resolving is going to fail as it will try to resolve to the development domain (if you need the image loading to still work you should modify the development hostname from `dev.catbnb.com` to the production `catbnb.com` in your cluster config so it can resolve at the same domain), SSR also only works in one mode so it cannot function in both production and development at the same time, and it is functioning in production mode (so you cannot debug SSR issues like this) but anything else should work as usual, this is via the `devKey`, check your dev key in your config, it should look something like `okQoqIj6MhrFfRmB` and we will go to our developent console in our website and use it via `SET_DEV_MODE("development", "okQoqIj6MhrFfRmB");` this will setup a cookie.

-In order to turn back to the production mode, either clear the cookies or
+In order to turn back to the production mode, either clear the cookies or call `SET_DEV_MODE("production", "okQoqIj6MhrFfRmB");` in your console.

 ## Find your admin user